Sebosek/TechThoughts/08-2024 OpenTelemetry in .NET/opentelemetry.md

 ```

 #### Serilog
-The Serilog is one of the most well known and used libraries in the .NET ecosystem.
-Depending on how you use the Serilog you may end up with not able to see logs in Dashboard.
-The configuration what I am using is the following.
+The Serilog is one of the most well-known and used libraries in the .NET ecosystem.
+Depending on how you use the Serilog you may end up being unable to see logs in the Dashboard.
+The configuration that I am using is the following.

 ```csharp
 // Create the Serilog configuration